BTCPrivate/btcp-widget/guide-setup-full-node.md

 ## AWS setup
 - Go to **EC2** control panel
 - Switch to **Oregon** region
-- Create new Instance from community AMI **btcp_store_demo (ami-97d7b7ef)**
-  (The lowest free tier should be adequate, the of course the higher the spec the better it may perform)
+- Create new Instance from community AMI **BTCP-Store (ami-62e3881a)** (The lowest free tier should be adequate, but of course the higher the spec the better it may perform)
 - Set security group rule for **TCP 8001**
 - Create instance
 - Create **new SSH key pair**